-Since the release of macOS High Sierra some extensions must be approved for the corresponding applications to work as expected.
-This includes your Intego software as described in the article Allowing Intego Extensions in High Sierra.
+Since the release of macOS High Sierra, some extensions must be approved for the corresponding applications to work as expected.
+This includes your Intego software as described in the article Allowing Intego Extensions in macOS.

-There is a known issue in macOS High Sierra that causes this process not to work as expected in some cases.
+There is a known issue in macOS which may cause this process not to work as expected in some cases.
 You can read more about it in this Apple discussion thread.

-To resolve the issue, a user must either temporarily disable SIP and then re-enable it after installing the software or; perform a clean reinstall of macOS High Sierra.
+To resolve the issue, a user must either temporarily disable SIP and then re-enable it after installing the software or; perform a clean reinstall of macOS.
 If you choose to temporarily disable SIP, it is important that you uninstall the software, disable SIP, then reinstall the software again.